 Prior to the advent of GPS devices it was necessary to locate each mound using marked grid lines, compasses and paced stepping.
 This could take quite some time, depending on whether the volunteer was working alone or in a pair, the volunteer's familiarity with the terrain and the density of the bush.

 The advent of GPS trackers made short work (relatively) of finding the mounds.
-Together with Palm Computers, which are linked to the GPS, the recording of data in the field has become quite high tech.
+Together with Palm Computers linked to a GPS, the recording of data in the field became quite high-tech (despite relying on a program called Cyber Tracker that was originally developed in South Africa for use by non-literate Khoi-San people to track Kalahari desert wildlife.)

 Recording the Data